pranitmodi/VSCode_extension/README.md

 # [Git Commit Helper by PranitModi](https://marketplace.visualstudio.com/items?itemName=Blevins83.git-commit-helper-blevins)

-A VS Code extension that automatically extracts ticket codes from Git branch names and prefixes commit messages with them.
-No manual commands required - it works automatically when you type commit messages!
+A VS Code extension that automatically extracts ticket codes from Git branch names, prefixes commit messages, and formats AI-generated messages.
+Stage files and start typing - the ticket prefix appears automatically!

 ## ✨ Features

+- **Auto-Prefix on Staging**: Ticket prefix appears automatically when you stage files - just start typing!
+- **GitHub Copilot Integration**: Automatically formats Copilot-generated messages with ticket prefix
+- **Smart Message Condensing**: Condenses verbose AI messages to concise one-liners
-- **Universal Detection**: Automatically detects ANY ticket pattern from branch names (PROJ-123, TASK-456, JIRA-789, ABC-999, etc.)
+- **Universal Detection**: Detects ANY ticket pattern from branch names (PROJ-123, TASK-456, JIRA-789, etc.)
-- **Auto-Prefixing**: Automatically adds ticket codes to commit messages as you type
 - **Smart Pattern Recognition**: Works with any word followed by numbers, with or without dashes
-- **Fully Configurable**: Customize patterns for your specific workflow
+- **Fully Configurable**: Customize patterns and AI formatting strategies
-- **Smart Prevention**: Prevents duplicate prefixes and respects existing messages
 - **Zero Configuration**: Works out of the box - detects common patterns automatically

 ## 🚀 How It Works

-The extension automatically detects ticket codes from your branch names and prefixes your commit messages:
+### Basic Workflow

-1. Create a branch with ANY ticket pattern: `feature/PROJ-123-description` or `bugfix/ABC456-fix`
+1. **Checkout a branch** with ticket pattern: `feature/PROJ-123-new-feature`
-2. Open Source Control (Ctrl+Shift+G)
-3. Start typing your commit message
+2. **Stage your files** → `PROJ-123: ` appears automatically in commit message box
-4. The extension automatically prefixes it with `PROJ-123: ` or `ABC-456: `
+3. **Either:**
+   - Type your message manually: `PROJ-123: Add user authentication`
+   - Click Copilot sparkle button (✨) → Extension formats it: `PROJ-123: Add user authentication feature`

+### 🤖 With GitHub Copilot

+When you use Copilot's sparkle button to generate commit messages:
+1. Click the sparkle icon (✨) in Source Control
+2. Copilot generates a message (often multi-line or verbose)
+3. Extension automatically:
+   - Detects the AI-generated message
+   - Condenses it to one concise line
+   - Adds your ticket prefix: `PROJ-123: condensed message`

 ### 🎯 Supported Branch Patterns (All Automatic!)